adonisjs/legacy-docs/3.0/security.md

 #### No Open

-This setting will stop IE from executing unknown script in context of your website.
+This setting will stop IE from executing unknown script in the context of your website.

 ```javascript
 {